merlink01/PyBitAPI/README.md

 in backround, so this stop method doesn't care about real closing.

-A Usble Example could be found under:
+A Usable Example could be found under:
 ------------------------
 https://github.com/merlink01/BitShell
 ------------------------